Xfers/oas-api-docs/README.md

 ## How to contribute

 1. Change OAS definition
+  - Slack to get access to make PR
   - Clone this repository
   - run `cd oas-doc-portal`
   - run `npm install`